ycseo-git/whs-secure-coding/readme.md

 ```

 This approach is more secure than exposing such functions directly on the web page.
-~~In fact, I did this because there isn't enough time to implement it.~~
+~~In fact, I did this because there isn't enough time to implement it.
+Apologies for not cleaning up the comments properly.
+But please bear with me.~~